rvrijhoef/PlaywrightBDD/README.md

 ## Installation steps

+1. Open Visual studio code

-1. Clone it to your local machine
+2. Clone the repo to your local machine in Visual Studio Code or use GIT bash

    ```
    git clone https://github.com/rvrijhoef/PlaywrightBDD.git
    ```
-2. Open the folder in Visual studio code
+2. Open the project folder `playwrightBDD` in Visual studio code

-3. Install the extensions in Visual studio code
+4. Install the extensions in Visual studio code

    > Cucumber